Darougah/be2-project-airbnb/README.md

-# 🏠 Next.js Airbnb Project
+# 🏠 Next.js bnb Project

 Welcome to the Next.js bnb project!
 This app allows users to browse listings, book properties, and manage reservations.
 It’s built with [Next.js](https://nextjs.org), with [Clerk](https://clerk.dev) for authentication, [Prisma](https://prisma.io) for database management.